Black Eyed Peas Cooking Time: The Perfect Guide

 • Step 4: Freeze for up to 3 months.
 Frozen black-eyed peas can be stored for up to 3 months for optimal quality.

-(Part 7) Nutritional Powerhouse: Fuel for Your Body
+(Part 7) nutritional powerhouse: Fuel for Your Body

 Black-eyed peas aren't just delicious, they're packed with nutrients.
 They're a great source of protein, fibre, and various vitamins and minerals.
 They're also a good source of iron and folate, which are essential for healthy red blood cell production.
 They are a fantastic choice for those looking for a healthy and filling meal.